-Tinctures just may be the perfect medicine – versatile, easily transported, simple to make at home, and rapid relief of symptoms if taken sublingually.
+Tinctures are easily transported, simple to make at home, and bring rapid relief of symptoms.

 Tinctures are not particularly aromatic and can be carried in a small vial for the purpose of day use while you are out and about.

 Tinctures, as compared to edibles (gummies and cookies) and oils, contain fewer calories.
 There is no sugar and no fat.
 Tinctures are an alcohol-based medicine that is taken under your tongue (sublingually).

 The region below the tongue (sublingual) is well supplied with blood vessels.
 This means that cannabis drops placed here get directly into the bloodstream and you will feel medicinal benefit shortly after consuming.

 Tinctures can be made without decarboxylation, meaning that they will contain cannabinoids in their ‘raw’ form and will not be psychoactive.